Document - Bahrain: Arbitrary detention / fear of torture

 RECOMMENDED ACTION: Please send telegrams/telexes/faxes/express/airmail letters in English, Arabic or your own language:

-- seeking information about the whereabouts of all eight women arrested on 29 February 1996 in al-Manama and the reasons and legal basis for their arrest;
+- expressing concern about the arrest of the four women and seeking clarification of the reasons and legal basis for their continued detention;

 Telexes: 9336 PROM BN or 7889 PMPO BN

 Faxes: +973 533033